OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 because OTT has many names that are either not valid or not currently accepted.

-Since the GBIF source we used includes the 2011 edition of CoL [JAR: 2011], OTT includes everything in that edition of CoL.  [JAR: did it get updated for 2016 GBIF?]
+Since the GBIF source we used includes the Catalogue of Life [ref], OTT includes everything in CoL.

 This level of coverage would seem to meet Open Tree's taxonomic coverage requirement as well as any other available taxonomic source.